4d/docs/docs/WebServer/sessions.md

 ### Preemptive mode

 On 4D Server, Web server sessions are automatically handled through preemptive processes, **even in interpreted mode**.
-You need to make sure that your web code is [compliant with a preemptive execution](preemptiveWeb.md#writing-thread-safe-web-server-code).
+You need to make sure that your web server code is [compliant with a preemptive execution](preemptiveWeb.md#writing-thread-safe-web-server-code).

-> To debug web code on 4D Server (interpreted), you need to launch and connect [4D on the same machine as 4D Server](Desktop/clientServer.md#using-4d-and-4d-server-on-the-same-machine) and open the development environment (e.g., the Explorer) on the 4D application.
-With this configuration, all processes switch to cooperative mode and the web server code can be debugged.
+> To debug interpreted web code on the server machine, make sure the debugger is [attached to the server](Debugging/debugging-remote.md) or [to a remote machine](Debugging/debugging-remote.md#attaching-the-debugger-to-a-remote-4d-client).
+Web processes then switch to cooperative mode and the web server code can be debugged.

-With 4D single-user, interpreted code is always run in cooperative mode.
+With 4D single-user, interpreted code always runs in cooperative mode.

 ## Sharing information

 Each `Session` object provides a [`.storage`](API/SessionClass.md#storage) property which is a [shared object](Concepts/shared.md).
 This property allows you to share information between all processes handled by the session.

 ## Session lifetime